 Zavareh is located 10 kilometers from Ardestan County, Isfahan Province, on the very edge of the central desert of Iran.
 Zavareh is named after Rostam’s (the Iranian legendary and mythical hero) brother.

 There are a lot of attractions in this small city (formerly a prosperous one).
-The first and oldest four iwan mosque in Iran is the old Zavareh Jame Mosque going back to Seljuk period, around 900 years old.
+The first and oldest four iwan mosques in Iran is the old Zavareh Jame Mosque going back to the Seljuk period, around 900 years old.

 Another predominant historical attraction, 33 kilometers from Zavareh, is Sarhangabad Palace built during the reign of Naser al-Din Shah Qajar.
-This palace with twenty stone columns looks like Chehel Sotoun Palace in Isfahan, decorated with peculiar plasterwork, mirrorwork, wood carving, stucco, inlay and marquetry.
+This palace with twenty stone columns looks like Chehel Sotoun Palace in Isfahan, decorated with peculiar plasterwork, mirrorwork, wood carving, stucco, inlay, and marquetry.
 It was a hunting ground and summer promenade for Qajar princes.
-It has a view of the mountains, river and prairie.
-There are a two-story wind tower, a bath, watchtowers and a mill around it.
-It is a mixture of Safavid and Qajar architecture made up of mud, brick and wood.
+It has a view of the mountains, river, and prairie.
+There is a two-story wind tower, a bath, watchtowers, and a mill around it.
+It is a mixture of Safavid and Qajar architecture made up of mud, brick, and wood.
 It’s registered on Iran National Heritage List.